azurecitadel/arc-for-kubernetes/01-app-setup/README.md

 > Note: You would ideally use a group identity here rather than a single user, for example a group called "Azure Arc SQL Server Admins" however creating an Azure AD group is a privileged operation that you may not have access to

-3. Run the **Deploy Infrastructure** workflow from [GitHub Actions](../../actions) specifying the secret name you added previously e.g. `AZURE_CREDENTIALS_WESTEUROPE`

 ## 2. User Authentication

-To allow users to sign-in to your deployment of the application you will need to register a new application with Azure AD since it requires unique and specific Reply URLs (the allowed set of URIs that a user is redirected to after signing into Azure AD)
+To allow users to sign-in to your deployment of the application you will need to register a new application with Azure AD and take note of it's **Application ID**

-You only need to do this once.
-The same application can be shared for all running instances of the Reviewer application provided that you include all Reply URLs
+You can re-use the same Application ID in multiple regions, runs and deployments.
+The same application can be shared for all running instances of the Reviewer application.

+The only reason you must create a new application is so that you have control over the **Reply URLs** and can add your own values to redirect to **your** applications after signing in with Azure AD.

 ```
 # Register Application